Here’s a summary of an important medical error case. Dr. Hyeun Park was Seoung Ouk Cho’s cardiologist. On April 23, 2009, Dr. Park examined Cho.

 The family appealed.
 The appeals court ruled that the motion could have been made much earlier.
 The case was pending for several years.
-The doctor basically waited to the last minute.
-In effect, the doctor “ambushed” the family with a surprise motion.
+The doctor basically waited until the last minute.
+In effect, the doctor ambushed the family with a surprise motion.
 That simply wasn’t fair.

 Therefore, the appeals court reversed the dismissal.
 It ordered the medical error case restored to the trial calendar.